|

 bike out of the environment.
 You might think its okay to leave

 it on a porch or deck as long as theres a roof covering it.
-Don’t

-salt in the air will quickly corrode components.
+ocean where the salt in the air will quickly corrode components.

 You can avoid these hazards by simply storing the bike indoors.
 If